 What kind of training does a respiratory therapist need?

-An associate or bachelor degree in respiratory therapy with knowledge of pulmonology and physiology is required for success in this field.
+An associate or bachelor degree in respiratory therapy is required for this field.
 A student respiratory therapist may become either a Certified Respiratory Therapist (CRT) or a Registered Respiratory Therapist (RRT), as required by most states.
 The NBRC requirements to become a certified respiratory therapist include completing an accredited respiratory care program and passing a respiratory therapy certification exam.
-Certified respiratory therapy graduates can continue their education and advance their career by completing advanced respiratory care programs and passing two National Board for Respiratory Care (NBRC) registration exams to become a registered respiratory therapist.
+Certified respiratory therapy graduates can continue their education and advance their career by completing advanced respiratory care programs and passing two National Board for Respiratory Care (NBRC)registration exams to become a registered respiratory therapist.

 The completion of respiratory therapist training programs in most states (except for Alaska and Hawaii) require a respiratory therapist license.
 The requirements are closely aligned with the requirements set forth by the NBRC to become a certified respiratory therapist.

 Registered respiratory therapists enjoy increased employment opportunities, including supervisory, intensive care and critical care positions.
 Click here to get a list of online respiratory therapist degree programs.

 What are the prospects for a career as a respiratory therapist?

 The U.S. Bureau of Labor Statistics reports an above average anticipated growth rate for the field of respiratory therapy.
 According to the Occupational Outlook Handbook 2008-2009 Edition, respiratory therapists can expect to enjoy a 19% increase in employment opportunities by 2016.
 (1)